What Are Soft Skills in the Workplace?

 • Skilled at networking

 While some employees may benefit from these skills naturally, others may require upskilling or reskilling to develop and hone these essential characteristics.
-Indeed, those who possess soft skills are valuable assets for all organizations, so it’s essential for employers to recognize these traits in their job applicants.
-Companies should also be encouraged to invest in professional soft skill career coaching.
-Career coaches can offer assessments to help employees identify their soft skill strengths and weaknesses, and help them to make focused improvements.
+Indeed, those who possess soft skills can be valuable assets for any organization, so it’s essential for employers to recognize these traits in their job applicants.
+Companies should also be encouraged to invest in professional soft-skill career coaching.
+Career coaches can offer assessments to help employees identify their soft skill strengths and weaknesses so they can make focused improvements.
 Organizations should provide employees with these and other opportunities to develop new soft skills to help them grow as professionals in the workplace.

-Having a solid understanding of how to interact with other employees is a necessary skill for all professionals, especially those working in a team environment.
+A solid understanding of how to interact with other employees is a necessary skill for all professionals, especially those working in a team environment.
 Communication skills will improve how employees collaborate with their peers and prevent misunderstandings.
-Those with soft skills related to communication may also be good at negotiating, presenting, and writing.
+Those with soft skills related to communication, such as the ability to articulate clearly and concisely, may also be good at negotiating, presenting, and writing.

 Imagine having to choose between two candidates for a leadership role.
 One person is a confident speaker who actively communicates with their peers, while the other is reserved and lacks teamwork experience.
 The employee with more soft skills in communication would likely be a better fit for the position.